wandeg/microsoft-graph-docs/api-reference/beta/api/group-list-transitivemembers.md

 }
 ```

-### Example 2: Get a transitive list of groups with a specific display name
+### Example 2: Get a transitive list of groups with a specific display name including the count of returned objects

 #### Request